 Adding a sliding keyboard tray under your desk is simple with this kit that requires just a few screws.

-For standard desks and height adjustable desks this sliding tray will attach easily.
-Due to a tilt-adjustable +6-degrees to a -22-degree tilt it will bring ergonomic comfort as well.
+For standard desks and height-adjustable desks, this sliding tray will attach easily.
+Due to a tilt-adjustable +6-degrees to a -22-degree tilt, it will also bring ergonomic comfort.

 Key features: